 This is a carnivorous marsupial from Tasmania and is related to the Tasmanian devil.
 The Eastern quoll makes sounds similar to a ferret and this is actually its scientific name Dassyurus viverrinus which means “ferret-like”.

-This species is considered to be extinct in mainland Australia, however, there is an effort nowadays to reintroduce them back to some of its original range.
+This species is considered to be extinct in mainland Australia, however, there is an effort nowadays to reintroduce them back to some of their original range.

-At the moment, there are three Eastern cats in the Linton Zoo which are actually brought from Germany.
-The Leipzig Zoo in Germany has started a European breeding programme which would help in preserving the Eastern quoll.
-Hopefully this will help this species from becoming extinct.
+At the moment, there are three Eastern cats in the Linton Zoo that are actually brought from Germany.
+The Leipzig Zoo in Germany has started a European breeding program which would help in preserving the Eastern quoll.
+Hopefully, this will help this species from becoming extinct.

 Check out the video from the Linton Zoo and see how these animals act.